Svenito/unlogic-blog/content/posts/rss_reader_02.md

 [HTTPoison](https://hexdocs.pm/httpoison/HTTPoison.html) as it's a popular library and pretty much the standard HTTP client in Elixir.
 As and added bonus I'm also familiar with it already.
 In order to use HTTPoison we need to add it as a dependency.
-So in you `mix.exs` file (root of the Phoenix project), find the secion that begins with `defp deps do` with the comment `# Specifies your project dependencies.` and at the end of the list add
+So in you `mix.exs` file (root of the Phoenix project), find the section that begins with `defp deps do` with the comment `# Specifies your project dependencies.` and at the end of the list add